 Strategies and practices of project management in information technology are covered using graphical tools and an in-class simulation.
-The entire project process is considered including proposals, planning, monitoring, and evaluation.
-Includes quantitative techniques of project management.
-Prerequisite: CIOS S320.
+The entire project process

 CIOS S441 Systems Design Principles 3 credits (3+0) J

 Prepare and optimize database and other applications for use in electronic commerce.
 Special emphasis is placed on the graphical user interface and other output concerns.
 Prerequisite: CIOS S371.